cynthialmy/cynthialmy.github.io/_posts/2026-01-28-ai-customs-compliance-system.md

 Accuracy alone was not a sufficient metric.

-Instead, we designed a **risk-aware evaluation framework** with three layers.
+Instead, I designed a **risk-aware evaluation framework** with three layers.

 ### 1. Decision Quality (Risk-Weighted)